Best Time to Use a Sauna: Morning vs Night (Which Is Better?)

 Start with evening.

-and for most people, easier to stick with.
+It's easier to enjoy, and for most people, easier to stick with.

 The Real Problem Isn't Timing — It's Consistency